-Our dedicated staff have been closely involved with various campaigning groups and charities, including Gingerbread, Refuge, Family Rights Group, The Grandparents’ Association and the Who Cares Trust, which gives a voice to children in care.
+Our dedicated staff have been closely involved with various campaigning groups and charities, including Gingerbread, GAIA, Refuge, Family Rights Group, The Grandparents’ Association and the Who Cares Trust, which gives a voice to children in care.
 We also provide pro bono advice and law student training at London South Bank University Legal Advice Clinic.

 HOW WE CAN HELP

 We have wide-ranging experience in a number of areas, including: